AKris0090/NyTimesTTS/README.md

 # NyTimesTTS

-go through the setup text file to setup the project.
+Go through the setup text file to setup the project.